davynoe/wireless-deauther/README.md

 - [x] Print found networks to the user and ask the user to select a network
 - [x] Get the BSSID and Channel of the selected network to scan the network
 - [x] Scan the selected network and it's channel with airodump-ng and store targets to a CSV file
-- [x] Print found targets and let user manage targets like: everyone except (x,y,z), only x, only (x,y,z), everyone, etc.
+- [x] Print found targets and let user select targets
-- [ ] Deauthenticate targets until given time or keyboard interrupt
+- [x] Deauthenticate targets with aireplay-ng until given time or keyboard interrupt
-- [ ] Set the wireless interface to it's default (Managed mode)
+- [x] Set the wireless interface to it's default mode if it was changed
+- [x] Exit

+### Issues to fix
+- [ ] Deauthentication is timeless, no option to add time
+- [ ] Bad presentation and handling of target results lower than 2.
+- [ ] No menu for reusability of the program
-- [ ] Exit
+- [ ] Lack of notification at times where keyboard interruption is needed